 - 3 tbsp. freshly squeezed lemon juice

 - 1/4 tsp. fine sea salt or kosher salt, plus more to taste if desired

 - 1/8 tsp. freshly ground black pepper, plus more to taste, if desired

 - Melt the butter in a 2-qt. or 3-qt. saucepan over medium heat.

-- Once the butter is melted, whisk in the chickpea flour to make a roux.
-Whisk until it is smooth and resembles a thick paste.
-The roux should be golden in color.
+- Once the butter is melted or oil is heated, whisk in the chickpea flour to make a roux.
+Whisk until it resembles a thick paste and is golden in color.
 Be careful not to burn.
 Any clumps will melt during cooking and whisking.

 - Whisk in the milk, lemon juice, salt and pepper.